 When storing your jewellery, think about protecting the surface of the jewellery and being as gentle as you can with it.
 Store your jewellery on soft trays, lined boxes, or in pouches or bags that won’t leave marks on your piece.

-Storing chains and pendants in bags is a good idea, but make sure you leave about an inch or more of chain outside of the pouch to prevent the chain from getting tangled.
+If you store your chains or necklaces in bags or pouches, make sure you leave about an inch or more of chain outside of the pouch to prevent the chain from tangling.

 Clean your jewellery

 Pro tip - Soak your jewellery in a dish of warm soapy water (away from the sink) for a good hour or so.
 Add a few drops of gentle dish detergent in warm water to help break down the oils and grime on your gemstone.
 Use an old soft toothbrush (baby toothbrushes work great) and give a gentle clean around and under your gemstones.
-Dry your jewellery with a lint free cloth, using it to gently hand polish the surface.
+Rinse with fresh water, then dry with a lint free cloth.

-We recommend bringing in your pieces to ATTIC or another jeweller for professional deep cleanings once or twice a year.
+We recommend bringing in your pieces to ATTIC or your local jeweller for professional deep cleanings once or twice a year.
 At that time, we’ll give your ring a quick check up to make sure that everything is looking good.